Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 You see that the location of the ``python`` and ``pip`` program is now under your home directory under a conda environment directory we have created.

-The setting in the shell for the conda environment will be trasnferred with the job you submitted to the cluster.
+The setting in the shell for the conda environment will be transferred with the job you submitted to the cluster.
 You could check that by starting an interactive job, and checking the locations of the ``python`` and ``pip`` programs.
 They should still be pointed to your home directory under the conda environment.

 .. code-block:: bash